surbhibawaria/UFOs/README.md

 #### Search Criterias

 Visitor will type the placeholder elements as the filters in lower case letter without any spaces at the end of the text and hit enter.
 This will return the filtered matches.
-To reset the filter sriteria, visitor can click the 'UFO Sightings' at the top left corner of the website.
+To reset the filters, visitor can click the 'UFO Sightings' at the top left corner of the website.

 _Search by City_